differentfun/xpad-paroj-installer/README.md

 - The patched xpad driver from `paroj/xpad`
 - A DKMS module at `/usr/src/xpad-0.4`

+## 🧹 Optional: HP Accelerometer blacklister
+With that script, you can prevent your HP notebook to see assign the accelerometer driver to the joypad.
+Be warned, that script will prevent the load of the accelerometer module (if you have an hdd, you'll loose the anti-impact protection).

 ## 🧹 Optional: Revert to stock xpad

 If needed, you can remove the DKMS version and restore the original: